Hang gliding 1994 and 1995

 — Nelson Howe writing in Hang Gliding, November 1995

 The glider here is an Aerial Arts Clubman, designed by Ian Grayland and his team, who previously made the Southdown Sailwings Sigma and Vulturelite Emu.
 The Clubman was for years in Britain a popular beginner hang glider, its advantages being its light weight, quick rigging, and easy handling.
 Its disadvantage was its poor performance by 1990s standards.
 Manufacture of the Clubman was taken over by Avian Hang Gliders (Steve Elkins) and he developed it into the Elan beginner glider, which was more modern and achieved higher performance.
-See my related topics page Southdown Sailwaings, Vulturelite, and Aerial Arts of Sussex, England.
+See also the Southdown Sailwaings, Vulturelite, and Aerial Arts of Sussex, England related topics menu.

 This topic continues in Hang gliding 1996 to 2014.